 - Minimisation is a method of adaptive stratified sampling.

 - The objective is to minimise the imbalance between groups of patients in a clinical trial by ensuring that the treatment group and placebo group each get an equal number of patients with some sort of predetermined characteristics which might act as confounding factors.

 - The minimisation algorithm carefully places patients in groups according to the pre-identified confounding factors.
 Only the first patient is randomly allocated.

-- Minimisation is methodologically equivalent to true randomisation but does not correct for unknown confounders (only the known pre-determined ones)
+- Minimisation is thought to be methodologically equivalent to true randomisation but does not correct for unknown confounders (only the known pre-determined ones)

 - According to Question 19 from the first paper of 2016, the official Delaney definition of minimisation algorithm is: